MrCornau/HowToFindLeadUsersOnline-Fast/README.md

 #### 2. Sent Start Matcher | <sub><sup>01_FindPatterns.py</sup></sub>

-During the manual analysis of the DIY forum, it was noticed that many users do not necessarily use a personal pronoun to report an invention in the first person.
-Often this is also used silently.
-For example: Created a Web-App.
-For this we used a matcher (Fig.15), which specifically looks for one of our innovation verbs at the beginning of a sentence. ("IS_SENT_START": True)
+Manual analysis of the DIY forum revealed that many users do not necessarily use a personal pronoun to report an invention in the first person.
+Often this is used implicitly.
+For example: Created a web app.
+For this, we used a matcher that specifically looks for one of our innovation verbs at the beginning of a sentence. ("IS_SENT_START": True)

 ```
 SentStartMatcher = Matcher(nlp.vocab)